FTSE weakens on ECB comments, EU summit nerves

 Against a backdrop of heightened investor uncertainty, traders noted moves to diversify portfolios by offsetting riskier assets with defensive sectors such as tobaccos and pharmaceuticals -- the best performers on Thursday.

-British American Tobacco topped the blue-chip leader board, up 1.5 percent, with peer Imperial Tobacco ahead 0.7 percent, and drugmaker GlaxoSmithKline 0.8 percent stronger.
+British American Tobacco (BATS.L) topped the blue-chip leader board, up 1.5 percent, with peer Imperial Tobacco IMT.L ahead 0.7 percent, and drugmaker GlaxoSmithKline (GSK.L) 0.8 percent stronger.

-As investors focused on the EU summit, and the possibility their hopes for a credible solution for stopping the debt crisis from spreading would be dashed, commodity stocks and banks came under heavy pressure.
+As investors focused on the EU summit, and the possibility their hopes for a credible solution for stopping the debt crisis from spreading would be dashed, commodity stocks .FTNMX1770 .FTNMX0530 and banks .FTNMX8350 came under heavy pressure.

 "You could be seeing people just positioning themselves -- a bit of risk aversion, a bit of short covering, just in case investors don't get what they're hoping to see," Angus Campbell, head of sales at Capital Spreads, said.